Saints Spotlight: Meghan Larkin '19

 Over the years, the College has responded to shifting demographics in higher education and the world at large with an innovative and entrepreneurial spirit.
 In the 1970s, Emmanuel began to offer degree completion programs to adult learners and, in 1990, the College expanded its programs to include flexible accelerated formats, with programs in business and nursing offered at satellite centers.

 The 2000s saw dramatic growth and innovation, with enrollment tripling in the decade following the College's decision to become coeducational.
 During this period the College added new facilities including the Jean Yawkey Center (student center) and the Maureen Murphy Wilkens Science Center.
 In 2009, the College partnered with the City of Boston to restore Roberto Clemente Field, across the street from campus, to serve as Emmanuel's home athletic field.
-In 2013, Emmanuel completed the restoration of the historic Administration Building.
-In 2018, the College opened it's newest and largest building, an 18-story, apartment-style residence hall for upperclass students, on the site where Julie Hall once stood.
+In 2013, Emmanuel completed the restoration of the historic Eisner Administration Building.
+In 2018, the College opened its newest and largest building, Saint Julie Hall, an 18-story, apartment-style residence for upper-class students, on the original site of Julie Hall.

 Amid changes, Emmanuel has remained steadfastly committed to its Catholic educational mission and its core values, which emphasize intellectual inquiry and integrity, a commitment to justice and peace, a strong sense of community, and service to others.